Where does Power come from?

-In an effort to reduce its dependence on power bought from the market, Covington has joined a number of other MEAG member cities in acquiring a share of the new Plant Vogtle generating units projected to begin initial generation in 2016.
+In an effort to reduce its dependence on power bought from the market, Covington has joined a number of other MEAG member cities in acquiring a share of the new Plant Vogtle.
 For the interim between now and 2016, Covington has been seeking loner-term market contracts to help stabilize rates.

 Power from all of these sources is brought to Covington through the state's Integrated Transmission System operating at high voltages.
 This high-voltage power is delivered to local substations for distribution along local roads and streets to our customers.